Best Marathon Shoes of 2024

 Generally, all modern running shoes will be breathable, although some do a better job than others.
 Like other running shoe features, there’s always a tradeoff between breathability, comfort, support, and durability.
 For example, a shoe with an extremely thin, porous, and minimalist upper will be exceptionally breathable and lightweight.
 However, it may not feel supportive or comfortable and won’t last as long as a shoe built with more material in its upper.

-Breathability is important in overall comfort and minimizing the risk of hot spots or blisters, which can increase if your feet get too sweaty.
-The mesh upper of the Nike Alphafly 2 was quite breathable while still providing a good level of foot lockdown.
+Breathability is important for overall comfort and minimizing the risk of hot spots or blisters, which have a higher probability of occurring if your feet get too sweaty.
+The mesh upper of the Nike Alphafly 3 was quite breathable while still providing a good level of foot lockdown.

 Weight

 Although lighter is not always better, a shoe that weighs less is generally a better option for racing.
-When you’re racing any distance and pushing your limits to achieve your best possible result, every second counts — and lightweight gear that saves even minor amounts of energy can make a difference.
+When you’re racing any distance and pushing your limits to achieve your best possible result, every bit of energy savings counts.
+Lightweight gear, especially shoes that have to come vertically off the ground during every step, can save you a lot of energy over the course of a marathon.

 Stability Versus Neutral Running Shoes